Identifying your learning and development needs

 A learning and development need is the knowledge, skill or behaviour that you need to acquire in order to carry out the duties of your role.

 If you are new to the University your line manager will talk to you during your induction about the priorities of your job role and any development you need within the first few months of employment.
-Once you have passed your probation period you will join the normal appraisal cycle for your Faculty/Service.
+Once you have passed your Probation Staff Guidance you will join the normal appraisal cycle for your Faculty/Service.

 See below for advice about planning your development.